LGN520/farreach-public/docs/netreach-v4.md

 			- TODO: snapshotserver waits until popworker_know_snapshot_end=true and specialcasesever_know_snapshot_end=true
 			- TODO: snapshotserver resets is_snapshot_end=false -> popworker_know_snapshot_end=false and specialcaseserver_know_snapshot_end=false
 		* TODO: snapshotserver performs rollback to get a crash-consistent snapshot, and resets specialcases
-		* TODO: snapshotserver sends each cached record to corresponding server based on serveridx by controller
-		* TODO: snapshotserver acknowledges controller.snapshotclient
+		* TODO: snapshotserver acknowledges controller.snapshotclient with crash-consistent snapshot data
 		* TODOTODO: If with ptf session limitation, we can place snapshot flag in SRAM; load values and reset registers by data plane;
 	+ TODO: Periodically reset CM
 		* TODO: If with ptf session limitation, we can reset it in data plane